saras-daton/AmazonAds/README.md

 	  Prerequisite - Exchange Rates connector in Daton needs to be present - Refer [this](https://github.com/saras-daton/currency_exchange_rates)
 	- Time Zone Conversion (Optional) - Raw Tables data created at Marketplace/Store/Account level may have data in local timezone of the corresponding marketplace/store/account.
 DateTime values that are in local timezone are Standardized by converting to specified timezone using input offset hours.

-#### Prerequisite
+#### Prerequisites for Amazon Advertising dbt package
 Daton Integrations for
-- Amazon Ads: Sponsored Brands, Sponsored Display, Sponsored Products
+- [Amazon Ads](https://sarasanalytics.com/daton/amazon-ads/): Sponsored Brands, Sponsored Display, Sponsored Products
 - Exchange Rates(Optional, if currency conversion is not required)

 *Note:*
 *Please select 'Do Not Unnest' option while setting up Daton Integrataion*

-# Configuration
+# Configuration for dbt package

 ## Required Variables

-This package assumes that you have an existing dbt project with a BigQuery/Snowflake profile connected & tested.
+Amazon Advertising dbt package assumes that you have an existing dbt project with a BigQuery/Snowflake profile connected & tested.
 Source data is located using the following variables which must be set in your `dbt_project.yml` file.
 ```yaml
 vars:
     raw_database: "your_database"